Sacramento Divorce Attorney

 - Restraining Orders: Obtaining a domestic violence restraining order or a civil harassment protective order.

 When your matter requires significant legal involvement, it often makes sense to hire an attorney.
-But hiring a lawyer is not necessary for all legal matters, which is why you should first take advantage of the free consultation offered by Sacramento divorce Attorney Edward Misleh.
+But hiring a lawyer is not necessary for all legal matters, which is why you should first take advantage of the consultation offered by Sacramento divorce Attorney Edward Misleh.
 Additionally, located on our website are many court forms, with instructions, which you can download should you want to pursue your matter on your own.